Jsnnmsc/claude-code-learning-marketplace/README.md

 3. Use `/learn-concepts` to validate business logic

 ### For Documentation
-1. Save learning sessions as team documentation
+1. Copy analysis results to create team documentation
 2. Use visual diagram output for architecture docs
 3. Create concept glossaries with `/learn-concepts`
 4. Build pattern catalogs with `/learn-patterns`